Open-MSS/MSS/docs/mswms.rst

 Many Instances
 ..............

-If you want to setup many instances we suggest to use a similiar proxy based configuration
+If you want to setup many instances we suggest to use a similar proxy based configuration

  .. literalinclude:: samples/sites-available/mss_proxy.conf